wistia/wistia-open-docs/_posts/turnstile.md

 into a specific group in your connected email provider.

 Inside the [Customize screen]({{ '/embed-screen' | post_url }}), find the *Turnstile Email Capture* options area.
-Select *Enable*, and then select the email list (group) you want the email to be added to when viewers submit their email.
+Then select the email list (group) you want the email to be added to when viewers submit their email.
 If you're integrating with HubSpot or Marketo, there's no need to select a list; once enabled, captured emails will go straight into your linked account!